 He often used Polaroids to begin his work.
 For this project, he teamed up with daguerreotype expert Jerry Spagnoli to photograph many of his familiar subjects (artist-friends Laurie Anderson, Lyle Ashton-Harris, Cecily Brown, Gregory Crewdson, Carroll Dunham, Ellen Gallagher, Philip Glass, Bob Holman, Elizabeth Murray, Elizabeth Peyton, Andres Serrano, Cindy Sherman, James Siena, Lorna Simpson, Kiki Smith, James Turrell, Robert Wilson, Terry Winters, Lisa Yuskavage, and himself).

 Then Close converted the old-world daguerreotypes into super-sharp beautiful large modern prints with high-resolution digital scans, matte black and silver inks.
-Nineteenth century meets 21st century, with some 1950s-style beat poetry by old-school New York poet Bob Holman thrown into the mix.
+19th-century meets 21st-century, with some 1950s-style beat poetry by old-school New York poet Bob Holman thrown into the mix.

 The portraits hold you in their gaze.
 Emerging from pitch black darkness, they shimmer silvery and glowing, looming large and hazy except for a sliver of very sharp, shallow focus: perhaps only the glint of one telling eye, and a patch of shining detailed porous skin.
 They sear you.